LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/add-service-dto/_index.md

 1. `EventCategory getCategoryByIdForCurrentUser(int id)`
 1. `EventCategory save(EventCategoryDTO categoryDTO)`

+You should add the corresponding service for `Tag` as well.

 Now that our service layer is added, we can refactor our controllers to use them and our form views to use DTOs.